-It always appears that when we complain we don’t have enough time, it is usually because we didn’t use it wisely to begin with.
-There are plenty of time suckers we allow into out lives, some good and some not so good– T.V, computers, extra curricular activities, work, hectic schedules, and the list could go on and on.
+It always appears that when we complain we don’t have enough time, it is usually because we didn’t use it wisely, to begin with.
+There are plenty of time suckers we allow into our lives, some good and some not so good– T.V, computers, extracurricular activities, work, hectic schedules, and the list could go on and on.

 Well, here’s the thing — everyone has been allotted the same amount of time.
 We’re all given twenty-four hours per day.
 The only difference is time between one person and another is how each person chooses to spend those same hours.
 Everybody is given the same chance, time-wise, to pursue different things.
 We each choose to spend those hours in a variety of different ways. ~ Organized Simplicity page 49

 About two years ago I learned about the game-changing concept — assigning our time just like you tell your money where to go in Amy Lynn Andrew’s short, but incredibly practical, eBook Tell Your Time.
 Similar to the steps Tsh outlines in this chapter, in Tell Your Time you think through your day examining your priorities, basic everyday tasks that have to be done, and the fun stuff that you would like to do, but if it doesn’t happen then it’s OK.

 While working through this time schedule, I became aware of just how ineffective some of my time management had become.
 I was allowing myself to waste precious time on things that didn’t really matter in the grand scheme of things.

 For example, screen time… our T.V. was always on mostly serving as background noise while I worked around the house.

 The problem with this is I would find myself getting sucked into whatever show was on just because I heard something that was interesting.
 Before long I had wasted almost an hour of my day watching a T.V. show I wouldn’t normally watch.

 I have since stopped allowing the T.V. be on during the day and instead play soft worship music.